 The 10 Best Engine Model Kits

 This wiki has been updated 32 times since it was first published in December of 2016.
 Building a realistic scale model of an engine is both challenging and rewarding, and it's one of those few activities that can truly be called "fun for all ages."
 Get started with one of these kits, which offer step-by-step instructions for constructing a miniature motor.
 They'll work well as a conversation piece on your desk or serve as a valuable teaching tool for a budding mechanic or engineer.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes